guotong1988/BERT-pre-training/README.md

 If the learning rate of one data is fixed, then the sum learning rate of one batch is larger, when batch size is larger.

 **Conclusion:** More gpu --> Larger sum learning rate of one batch --> Faster training.

-**More** But as the learning rate can only be in the range of 1e-4 to 3e-5, batch time becomes the key evaluation metric.
+But as the learning rate can only be in the range of 1e-4 to 3e-5, batch time becomes the key evaluation metric.

 # WHATS NEW